jacobRaw/MTRN4231_burger_bot/README.md

 Burger and sandwich assembly is a significant technical issue faced by industry with minimal solutions currently available.
 Many require assembly lines with multiple robotic manipulators with end effectors specialised to one or two ingredients at a time.
 This inflates cost for restaurants who are fed up with their unreliable employees and looking for a robotic solution.
 This project proposes an end effector which can manipulate any foreseeable burger ingredient, reducing the assembly line to a singular robot per burger.

 The solution integrates computer vision, path planning, a custom-built end effector and closed-loop control to solve this problem.
-As a general overview of functionality the below operation pipeline explains the solution.
+As a general overview of functionality, the below operation pipeline explains the solution.

 - The functionality starts from the end-user who inputs their desired menu item.
 This has information about the correct ingredients and the order for stacking and is fed into the brain.
 - Within the restaurant, ingredients can either be fed into the robot’s range via conveyor belt in any configuration but in this simplified case they are situated randomly on a table within range of an RGB-D camera.
 - The solution uses a YOLO model for its computer vision trained on all possible ingredients + false ingredients to improve robustness in detection.
 By running the YOLO model on the camera feed the pixel locations of each ingredient’s centroid can be found as well as what ingredient is being detected.
 This is then transformed into coordinates relative to the UR5e’s base-link by comparing the locations of the camera and the UR5e base.
-- The brain uses this information to determine the location of the first item in the stack for the end-users desired menu item and calls moveit utilising cartesian path planning to go to that location.
+- The brain uses this information to determine the location of the first item in the stack for the end-users desired menu item and calls MoveIt utilising cartesian path planning to go to that location.
 - Once the gripper is lowered over the ingredient, the brain calls the Arduino control node to send a close command over serial to the Teensy 4.1 which controls the end-effector.
 - Moveit is then called again to send the TCP back to the defined home location and releases the gripper to add the ingredient to the stack.
 - This is repeated for every ingredient in the menu item, with the locations of food items being dynamically updated during operation.